Skip to content

 • Temozolomide (alkylating agent)

 Considered for progressive cases resistant to chemotherapy.
-However, in children, there is concern about secondary cancer risk, endocrine dysfunction (due to hypothalamic irradiation), and cognitive effects, so it tends to be avoided as much as possible.
+However, in children, there are concerns about secondary cancer risk, endocrine dysfunction (due to irradiation near the hypothalamus), and effects on cognitive function, so it tends to be avoided as much as possible.

-Currently, there is a tendency to avoid aggressive surgical resection.
+There is currently a tendency to avoid aggressive surgical resection.

 Situations where surgery may be considered:

-• When the tumor extends intracranially in a blind eye (life prognosis prioritized over blindness risk)
+• When the tumor extends intracranially in a blind eye (life prognosis prioritized over risk of blindness)

 • When marked proptosis significantly impairs quality of life (for cosmetic purposes)